 Postdoc: Why are hybrid perovskites insensitive to defect states, but very sensitive to processing conditions?

-Hybrid perovskites have recently been discovered as solar cell material that allows to make a high-efficiency solar cell from a liquid solution, and it remains a mystery why these materials work so well despite the “dirty” processing.
-At the same time, the processing conditions need to be controlled exactly for highly efficient solar cells.
-In this project you will combine electronic and ultrafast optical spectroscopy to understand the complex interplay of the insensitivity against trap states, but sensitivity for processing conditions.
+Metal-halide perovskites have recently been discovered as a solar cell material that allows to fabricate high-efficiency solar cells from a liquid solution, and it remains a mystery why these materials work so well despite the “dirty” processing.
+At the same time, some processing conditions need to be controlled exactly for highly efficient solar cells.
+In this project you will use ultrafast optical spectroscopy under pressure to understand the complex interplay of the insensitivity against trap states, but sensitivity for processing conditions.
 You will further study the consequences of these properties for solar cells.